 Women's and Kids' Instructor

 Nora was first introduced to Brazilian Jiu Jitsu in December 2010 while living in Belgrade, Serbia.
 Since that time, Nora has trained and competed in the United States and Europe.
 She received her blue belt from Roger Gracie while attending university in London.
 Her first experience teaching jiu jitsu came in 2014 when she taught a women’s class for several months in Moscow, Russia; an experience she found both challenging and rewarding.
 Since moving to Richmond in 2015, Nora has been an extremely active competitor, further honing her jiu jitsu skills and building up Upstream’s women’s team.
 She is a multiple time IBJJF medalist, including gold medals from the British Nationals, Miami Open and Chicago Open at blue belt light feather weight and gold at the Washington D.C.
 Open at purple belt light feather weight.
 As an instructor she seeks to create a supportive atmosphere for her students to push themselves with confidence and authenticity.
 She received her purple belt from Seph Smith in 2017.

 Raised here in the Richmond Metro area, Andron Wright is a brown belt that has been training Jiu-Jitsu for over a decade.
 Andron is best known for his abilities as an instructor who focuses on breaking down technique in a manner that makes it accessible to beginners and experts alike.
 He is also an active competitor and referee that competes and ref's in numerous world class Jiu-Jitsu tournaments nationwide.
-He is a multiple time IBJJF Medalist, which includes winning gold in the NY Open Masters I Absolute division, Silver @ ATL Open Masters I Absolute division, & Bronze @ DC Open Adult Absolute division.
+He is a multiple time IBJJF Medalist, which includes winning Gold in the NY Open Masters I Absolute division, Silver @ ATL Open Masters I Absolute division, & Bronze @ DC Open Adult Absolute division.
 He's also competed on the professional level at the F2W Pro 70 - Baltimore where he won by unanimous ref's decision.
-You can find him on Tuesdays instructing the Basics class at 6:30 or on the mats every other night for his own training.
+You can find him on Tuesdays instructing the Basics class at 6:30 or on the mats nightly for his own training.